 Leadership Academy Program will also present background information on key development issues facing the developing countries such as mindset, aid dependence, corruption, inequality, empowerment of women, and leadership.
 In particular, Leadership Academy Program plans to introduce different and conflicting arguments on major development issues so that the students could develop their own critical perspectives.

-Considering that participating students are from the developing or emerging countries, Leadership Academy Program will assist them to reflect present economic and social situation of their own countries and explore possible policy options to address their development challenges.
+Considering that participating students are from the developing or emerging countries, Leadership Academy Program will assist them to reflect on present economic and social situation of their own countries and explore possible policy options to address their development challenges.

 Contents of Leadership Academy Program are specially designed to promote the “Can-Do-Spirit” and nurture ownership and leadership for the participating students who will become aspiring leaders of their own countries in the future.
 It is expected that Leadership Academy Program will serve not only as a unique venue to share Korean development experience but also as an open forum to promote goodwill and friendship among participating students from many different countries.